 At present, it is not well understood what factors determine whether MGUS progresses to Multiple Myeloma.
 Furthermore, almost nothing is known about the nature or frequency of symptoms resulting from the presence of the paraprotein itself.

-Unravel MGUS will provide data to improve our understanding of MGUS, and which will hopefully aid the clinical management of MGUS patients in the future – in particular, the small number who suffer severe symptoms resulting from the paraprotein.
+Unravel MGUS has provided data to improve our understanding of MGUS, and which will hopefully aid the clinical management of MGUS patients in the future – in particular, the small number who suffer severe symptoms resulting from the paraprotein.

-By studying the paraproteins that cause particular symptoms we also hope to identify novel biological pathways that may be related to other diseases.
+By studying the paraproteins that cause particular symptoms we hope to go on to use this information to target biological pathways that may be related to other diseases.
 This work may lead to the design of novel targeted therapies for a number of unrelated conditions.

 USEFUL INFORMATION SHEETS